codeconscious/ccvtac/README.md

 # CCVTAC

-CCVTAC (CodeConscious Video-to-Audio Converter) is a small .NET-powered CLI tool that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to enable easier downloads of M4A audio from YouTube videos, playlist, and channels, plus do some automatic post-processing (tagging, renaming, and moving) as well.
+CCVTAC (CodeConscious Video-to-Audio Converter) is a small .NET-powered CLI tool that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to enable easier download and extractions of M4A audio from YouTube videos, playlists, and channels, plus do some automatic post-processing (tagging, renaming, and moving).

 <img width="1451" alt="Sample download" src="https://github.com/codeconscious/ccvtac/assets/50596087/40fd5c56-0c39-44c4-9f5e-bc6398337820">

-Feel free to use it yourself, but please do so responsibly.
+While I maintain it primarily for my own use, feel free to use it yourself.
 No warranties or guarantees provided!

 ## Features